sherbeenyy/LMS/readme.md

 - Sales receipts generation
 - Best-selling book analytics

-Built with Node.js, Express, and MongoDB, this API adopts modern backend development practices including JWT-based authentication, request validation via Joi, layered architecture for scalability, and full testing coverage using Jest and Supertest.
+Built with Node.js, Express, and MongoDB, this API adopts modern backend development practices including JWT-based authentication, request validation via express-validator, layered architecture for scalability, and full testing coverage using Jest and Supertest.
 It is ideal for libraries, bookshops, or any institution managing book-related transactions.

 ---